Financial-Times/ft-origami/docs/research/dep-man.md

 	test-a@1.0.0 node_modules/test-a
 	└── test-c@1.0.0

+This could be tidied up with `npm dedupe` which would remove the nested node_modules directories and place C alongside A and B.

 #### Depend on A and B, each depends on same specific C using `peerDependencies`

 *BAD*.
 Error, despite both A and B requiring exactly compatible versions of C.  Suspect this is because we're using git directly rather than via a registry.